-These are the common naming conventions for any New Years Eve party or event listing.
-So get familiar with them.
+These are the common naming conventions for any NYE party or event listing description – get familiar with them.

-You will find many variations of these 3 core types, which makes selecting one confusing.
-This is because organizers often make many tickets for different group sizes, bottle packages (e.g. middle shelf vs premium top shelf liquor brands), table sections (e.g. balcony vs. ground level), and so on.
+You will find many variations of these 3 core ticket types, which makes selecting one confusing.
+This is because organizers often make many tickets for different group sizes, bottle packages (e.g. middle shelf vs premium top-shelf liquor brands), table sections (e.g. balcony vs. ground level), and so on.

-But choosing the best New Year’s eve party ticket essentially comes down to one question:
+But choosing the best NYE party ticket essentially comes down to one question:

 “Do you want to stand in the crowd or watch it from your VIP section?”